fish5421/Car-Classifier-Fastai/README.md

 ## Future Roadmap
+- Create a custom domain name
+- Use SSL certs
 - Add unit test.
 - Add CI/CD integration.
 - Create a robust image classifier using the more data or using some advance technique.